The Crochet Granny Spike Stitch is a variation of the granny cluster stitch, but without big holes! Perfect for blankets and cardigans.

 Final row: Instead of doing a dc either side of the dc spike stitch, make a sc.
 So instead of dc, dc spike, dc, ch.
 It’s sc, dc spike, sc, ch.

-And now you know how to do the crochet granny spike stitch!
+And now you know how to do the granny spike stitch!

 If you enjoyed this crochet stitch tutorial and would like to learn more interesting multicolor stitches to use up scrap yarn, I highly suggest my interlocking block crochet stitch aka the crochet snuggle stitch tutorial.